aeternity/protocol/contracts/sophia.md

 ## Language Features
 ### Contracts

 Sophia does not have modules.
-Instead sophia has static contracts.
+Instead, sophia has static *contracts*.
 Contracts are similar to classes in object oriented languages and support local state and inheritance.
 More specifically:

-- A contract implementation, or simply a contract, is the code for a smart contract and consists of a list of types and functions that may or may not have a definition.
-A contract where all types and functions are defined is called a concrete contract.
-Only concrete contracts can be instantiated.
-(Used in a create contract transaction.)
+- A contract *implementation* (or simply: a contract), is the code for a smart contract and consists of a list of types and functions, which may or may not have a definition.
+A contract where all types and functions are defined is called a *concrete* contract.
+Only concrete contracts can be *instantiated*.
+(Used in a *create contract* transaction.)

-- A contract can be abstract where no types or functions have definitions.
+- A contract can be abstract, meaning that some types or functions have no definition.
 Example:

 ```javascript
 // An abstract contract